 Predicting the future is beyond our current scientific capabilities, as the future is always going to be uncertain.
 We hoped to see flying cars by 2020; we hoped to see hoverboards, but neither has become a reality, yet.

 It is not uncommon to see much of what was considered science fiction turn into reality, however.
-Now, how do we ensure that we provide the correct knowledge and understanding to present-day students so that they can design and drive the flying cars in the future?
+Now, how do we ensure that we provide the correct knowledge and understanding to present-day students so that they can design and drive flying cars in the future?

 Image: Wikimedia Commons

 For starters, we can follow present trends and keep tabs on current and upcoming research innovations.
 By looking at a few of these trends, we can predict that driverless cars, if not flying cars, could be taking over the automobile industry in the next 10 years.

 Technology is at the forefront of these innovations.
-Hence, in order to give students a major push towards the future, it is important for schools and teachers to introduce STEM learning as early as possible.
+Hence, in order to give students a major push toward the future, it is important for schools and teachers to introduce STEM learning as early as possible.
 Engaging elementary school students in STEM-based activities will be a great help to their education.

 It is a good idea to organise outings and camps to science museums and science parks for young students to motivate them to consider a STEM career.
 Encouraging students to participate in science camps nurtures their curiosity and teaches them to innovate and create new things.

 Jobs like YouTuber, Instagram Influencer, Social Media Manager, Streamer, UI Designer, etc., were not thought about in the 1990s.
 Even ten years ago, people were nervous about such jobs.
 But now, we not only see more and more people taking up such career paths, but a good majority of them succeeding in them, in some cases even overtaking more well-established careers.

 So, it’s always beneficial to understand what the job market might look like 10 years from now.
 While nothing can be said with certainty, current research and innovation trends lead us to these 10 predictions, and STEM programmes are crucial for all of them: